seahhening/Protein-LM/Documents/README.md

 (3) N-Neighbour and Conservation Score Plot
 <br>
 (4) Visual plot of the protein sequence and properties of amino acids <br>
-(5) Weighted sums of normalised data for each amino acid
+(5) Weighted sums of normalised data for each amino acid<br>
+(6) DSSP files from individual pdb files

 # Functions
 ### 1.1 download_conservation_scores